steamship-core/python-client/docs/packages/cookbook/collecting-and-querying-sentiment.rst

                 config={"skills": "sentiment"}
             )

-        # The config method allows your package to return a class
-        # that defines its required configuration.
-        # See Developer Reference -> Accepting Configuration
-        # for more details.
-This package doesn't have any specific
-        # required configuration, so we return the default Config object.
-        def config_cls(self) -> Type[Config]:
-            """Return Config if your package requires no config.""" return Config

         # This method defines the package user's endpoint for adding content
         # The @post annotation automatically makes the method available as